 Cakile edentula is native to North America.
 It grows on the dunes of coastal beaches and shorelines of freshwater lakes from North Carolina to Labrador along the Atlantic coast.
 This species has also been naturalized in a similar latitudinal range on the Pacific coast and in Australia.

 Cakile edentula is an annual succulent with fleshy green leaves that grow alternately on much-branched stems and have various teeth and lobe patterns.
 It can grow up to 32 inches (80 cm) tall and sometimes grows as a perennial, in which case it is usually compact in form and rarely sprawling.
 The stems are erect or rarely prostrate.
-The leaves are spoon-shaped with alternate rounded notches and lobes.
-They may have lobes arranged in a pinnate manner or be subentire.
+The leaves are spoon-shaped with alternate, rounded notches and lobes.
+They may have lobes arranged pinnately or be subentire.

 From summer to fall, Cakile edentula produces many-flowered racemes of flowers with white to pale lavender petals and shorter green sepals.
 The flowers can reach up to 0.4 inches (1 cm) in length.
 The fruits are green and do not split open when ripe.
-The lower joint of the fruits can be cylindrical or slightly tapering, measuring up to (0.5 inches) 1.2 cm long, while the upper joint is 4-angled or obscurely 8-angled, usually spindle-shaped, and always notably larger than the lower, measuring up to 0.6 inches (1.5 cm) long.
+The lower joint of the fruits can be cylindrical or slightly tapering, measuring up to 0.5 inches (1.2 cm) long.
+In contrast, the upper joint is 4-angled or obscurely 8-angled, usually spindle-shaped, and always notably larger than the lower, measuring up to 0.6 inches (1.5 cm) long.

 How to Grow and Care for Cakile edentula